Low-loss Material for Infrared Protection of Cryogenic Quantum Applications: Abstract

 \section{Abstract}

-The fragile quantum states of low-temperature quantum applications require protection from infrared radiation caused by higher-temperature stages or other sources.
-We propose a material system that can efficiently block radiation up to the optical range while transmitting photons at low gigahertz frequencies.
+The fragile quantum states of low-temperature quantum applications require protection from infrared radiation caused by higher-temperature stages or other sources. {In particular, signal lines have to be manufactured to prevent infrared photons entering through dielectric openings while maintaining low microwave loss.} We propose a material system that can efficiently block radiation up to the optical range while transmitting photons at low gigahertz frequencies.
 It is based on the effect that incident photons are strongly scattered when their wavelength is comparable to the size of particles embedded in a weakly absorbing medium (Mie-scattering). \\ The goal of this work is to tailor the absorption and transmission spectrum of an non-magnetic epoxy resin containing sapphire spheres by simulating its dependence on the size distribution.
 Additionally, we fabricate several material compositions, characterize them, as well as other materials, at optical, infrared, and gigahertz frequencies.
 In the infrared region (stop band) the attenuation of the Mie-scattering optimized material is high and comparable to that of other commonly used filter materials.
 At gigahertz frequencies (pass-band), the prototype filter exhibits a high transmission at millikelvin temperatures, with an insertion loss of less than $0.4$\,dB below 10\,GHz.

 \keywords{quantum materials, quantum applications, superconducting qubits, solid state qubits, infrared radiation, infrared absorption, quantum circuits, SQUID, Mie scattering}

 The low noise environment at ultra low temperatures in the millikelvin range is a key requirement for many quantum applications, such as semiconducting or superconducting qubits.
 In particular, the low dissipation of superconducting devices stems from the superconducting energy gap, which suppresses low energy excitations.
 However, when incident photons with larger energy are absorbed, Cooper pairs get broken, which introduces losses and, consequently, noise.
 Depending on the application, the performance of superconducting circuits can then degrade severely.
 For instance, SQUID sensors show a lower magnetic flux sensitivity, or qubits a reduced coherence and energy relaxation time\cite{wellstoodLowfrequencyNoiseDc1987,Drung_2011,barendsMinimizingQuasiparticleGeneration2011,devisserMicrowaveinducedExcessQuasiparticles2012, wangMeasurementControlQuasiparticle2014, gustavssonSuppressingRelaxationSuperconducting2016,Mannila_2022,liuQuasiparticlePoisoningSuperconducting2024, benevidesQuasiparticleDynamicsSuperconducting2024}.
 The spectrum of unwanted radiation ranges from optical to infrared (IR) wavelength stemming from room temperature sources, but also from lower temperature stages of the cryostat; see Fig.~\ref{fig:introduction}(c) for the Planck spectra of several temperature stages.
 To prevent excess photons, devices must be carefully shielded and are usually enclosed in metallic light-tight boxes, often with several layers\cite{barendsMinimizingQuasiparticleGeneration2011, Mannila_2022}.